 MetalsGrove shares jump on Zimbabwe lithium assets acquisition

-The claims are close to the Arcadia lithium mine, which began production this year.
+The Arcadia lithium mine, which began production in 2023.
 (Image courtesy of Huayou Cobalt.)

 Shares in MetalsGrove Mining (ASX: MGA) jumped 16% on Monday after the diversified Australian explorer said it had entered into a strategic agreement to buy six contiguous and highly prospective lithium-tin-tantalum claims in Zimbabwe.